dthain/opsys-sp25/project6-new/index.md

 the set of steps that lead to a crash, you should gain insight into the nature of the problem.

+## Lab Report

+Finally, write a lab report to describe the overall behavior of the system that you have designed.

+First, describe how your system works:
+- Describe how you designed the data structures for keeping track of everything.
+Walk through some simple examples of reads and writes to explain how they work.
+- Describe your policy for selecting which page to write.
+Are there any tradeoffs in selecting this policy?
+- Describe your policy for when and how to clean blocks.
+Again, are there any tradeoffs?
+- Describe your policy for wear leveling.
+Again, are there any tradeoffs?

+Then, present the overall performance of your system:
+- Starting with a configuration of `8 16 4`, double the number of disk-blocks (and flash-pages) while holding the pages-per-block constant.
+Produce a plot that shows how each of the measured values (disk reads/writes, flash reads/writes/erases) varies with the configuration.
+Explain any trends that you observe in the results.
+- Starting with a configuration of `128 256 4`, double the pages-per-block until the system no longer works.
+In a similar way, plot the measured values, and explain any trends.
+- Starting with a configuration of `128 256 16`, reduce the number of flash pages until the system stops working.
+In a similar way, plot the measured values, and explain any trends.

+There is no specific length requirement.
+I am more interested in your words than in fonts/margins/formatting, etc.
+Write out your responses carefully, clearly, and thoughtfully.
+Prepare your plots carefully so that everything is appropriately labelled and easily readable.
+Don't add fluff just to make it longer.

 ## Turning In

 Please review the [general instructions](../general) for assignments.